jhdavis8/omp-gpu-perf-suite/apps/su3_bench/README.md

 Various makefiles are also included, one for each of the respective compile environments I've tried so far.

 ### Usage
 *To test a particular compiler, run the appropriate script in the compiler-tests folder.
 For example, clang_test.sh will run the OpenMP benchmark in 32- and 64-bit precision, for all code versions.
 The results will be output to a data folder in the repository root.
-Each compiler's script loads all the appropriate modules, and they are designed to be run from within an interactive allocation on Cori.*
+Each compiler's script loads all the appropriate modules, and they are designed to be run from within an interactive allocation on Cori-gpu.*

+*Note that the Cori modules specified may need to be updated to match the latest changes in modulefile setup on Cori-gpu.*

 *If you build a particular code verison, you can see the command line arguments using the following:*
 *bench_xxx.exe -h*